skokielibrary/spl-content/_content/mandy/resources--homework-help.markdown

 Skokie is home to many public and private schools.
 [SkokieNet's Directory of K-12 Schools](#) features a complete list of school websites and contact information.
 A comprehensive listing of  [Skokie preschools and child care centers](#) is also available.

 ###SCHOOL TEXTBOOKS
 A number of Skokie schools have loaned us copies of their textbooks for use in the library.
-Elementary and middle school textbooks are at the Youth Services Desk on the first floor; high school textbooks are shelved on the second floor.
+Elementary and middle school textbooks are available at the Youth Services Desk on the first floor; high school textbooks are shelved on the second floor.